Foundational Capacities for Development (FCD™) Model is Profectum’s Approach to Integration

 At Profectum we believe development advances when experience captures the child’s affects and interests and activates new learning, gets organized through interactions, and gets integrated into the child’s repertoire of thinking, feeling and functioning.
 These experiences build the foundational capacities for development that carry through one’s lifespan (“Foundational Capacities for Development” or FCD™).
 They are integrative capacities that go beyond specific sensory motor processing and environmental challenges, as they are more fundamental, dynamic, interactive and underlie how, and to what degree they effectively integrate experience to advance development.

 Developmental problems need developmental solutions.
 Greenspan and Wieder developed an integrated bio-psycho-social framework to profile typical development, which became a guide for assessment and interventions for individuals with special needs.
-The Developmental, Individual Difference, Relationship based Model (the DIR model/ the Floortime model) identified the functional emotional developmental capacities that integrate emotional and intellectual development.
+The Developmental, Individual Difference, Relationship based model (DIR®) identified the functional emotional developmental capacities that integrate emotional and intellectual development.
 Not only did interventions have to be tailored to the unique profile of the child but depended on relationships as the vehicle for learning and affect to engage and give meaning to experiences.
 This framework provided the anchor for a comprehensive intervention approach that changes as the child grows.
-The Foundational Capacities for Development (FCD) model complements the DIR model/Floortime model framework by defining critical elements and experiences, which further enable children to climb the developmental levels.
+The Foundational Capacities for Development (FCD™) model complements DIRFloortime® framework by defining critical elements and experiences, which further enable children to climb the developmental levels.

 When development falters in any area, be it physical, emotional, cognitive, communication, or functional competencies, reassessment is needed to identify developmental gaps or other variables derailing or stalling further progress in order to tailor interventions to the current needs of the individual.
 As children get older more specific learning disabilities and comorbid medical, behavioral and mental health conditions may require revisions in the treatment plan.
 All relevant approaches and tools complimentary to developmental models need to be considered at such times and integrated into an ongoing comprehensive program.